jose-elias-alvarez/null-ls.nvim/doc/BUILTIN_CONFIG.md

 Some options are specific to built-in sources that spawn external commands.

+Descriptions below may refer to a `params` table, which is a table containing information about the current editor state.
+For details on the structure of this table and its available keys / methods, see [MAIN](./MAIN.md).

 ### Filetypes

 You can override a source's default filetypes as follows: